Roy Thilly, Chair, Baileys Harbor

 Randall Lawton, De Pere

-Randall is the Board president of C.A.
-Lawton Co., a 131 year-old family-owned industrial machinery and components manufacturing company, located in De Pere, WI.
-He served as CEO of the company for 35 years.
-Randall is also active as a Board member for numerous non-profit organizations, including Community Partnership for Children, Bay Area Community Council, NEW Curative Rehabilitation Center, SEEDs for De Pere, American Foundry Society Research Board – the list goes on!
-Randall is an outdoor enthusiast who owns, and has protected, land on Moonlight Bay in Door County.
+Randall is the Board chair of C.A.
+Lawton Co., a 137 year-old family-owned industrial machinery and iron components manufacturing company, located in De Pere, WI where he served as CEO for 35 years.
+Randall is also active as a Board member for numerous for profit and non-profit organizations, including Northeast Wisconsin Land Trust, Community Partnership for Children, Bay Area Community Council, Libertas , NPS Corp, and ProSolutions.
+Randall spends a great deal of his recreational time in nature and has both respect and appreciation for private and public conservation of our precious places, first in Wisconsin, then on Earth.

 Matthew Reetz received his B.S. in Biology with emphasis in Ecology, Ethology, and Evolution at the University of Illinois during which time he got his first taste of bird field work in the swamps of Southern Illinois.
 He then went on to receive his Master’s and Phd at the University of Florida where he worked on a variety of bird research projects in Australia, the Caribbean, Chile and the U.S. After graduating Matt worked as a Biologist for Florida’s state wildlife agency, served as a biology professor at a small Indiana College, and completed two postdocs with UW-Madison working on Sharp-tailed Grouse and California Spotted Owls.
 Volunteer experience with Wisconsin land trusts led him to pursue a career in non-profits.
 He ended up combining the best of both worlds with a job at Madison Audubon Society.